US Atty Pirro Admits Reflecting Pool Mess Due To Botched Job, Not Vandals

 NEWS & RESEARCH

-The Trump Administration awarded Maryland-based Clark Construction a secret, no-bid contract to repair two fountains in Lafayette Park across from the White House at a cost of $17.4 million—far exceeding a 2022 estimate of $3.3 million.
-To bypass standard competitive bidding laws, the National Park Service invoked a rare "urgency" exemption, citing the need to complete the project before America’s 250th anniversary in May 2026.
-Likewise, Trump steered a contract to Virginia-based Atlantic Industrial Coatings that had performed work at his Trump National Golf Club in Sterling, VA to paint the Lincoln Memorial Reflecting Pool blue, citing the urgency of having it done for the 4th of July.
-According to a Park Service contracting specialist, the contractor charged a 20 percent profit —adding at least $850,000 to the cost—substantially more than the typical 6 to 12 percent profit margin for like contracts.
-Meanwhile, the Reflecting Pool turned swampy green from algae within in weeks, which Trump blamed on former President Obama and box-cutter wielding vandals cutting a 300-foot gash in the Reflecting Pool liner.
-Former Fox News host and now US Attorney for Washington, DC, Jeanine Pirro, persuaded a grand jury to indict a 67-year-old former US Olympic canoeist David Hearn on a felony charge of destruction of property, which is punishable by 10 years in prison.
-Hearns maintains he only touched a loosened piece of the Reflecting Pool's blue liner.
-His attorney issued a statement that “Americans should be deeply concerned by the misuse of government power against an ordinary citizen based on a concocted narrative.”
+After getting a grand jury to indict a former Olympian for allegedly tearing up the Reflecting Pool that sits between the Lincoln Memorial and the Washington Monument in DC, US Attorney Jeanine Pirro acknowledged that the damage was actually caused by a botched job the contractor.
+President Trump intimated that he may fire Pirro for not pursuing the vandalism prosecution.
+Trump had steered a no-bid contract to Virginia-based Atlantic Industrial Coatings (AIC) to paint the Lincoln Memorial Reflecting Pool blue, citing the urgency of having it done for the 4th of July.
+AIC previously performed work at Trump’s National Golf Club in Sterling, VA .
+According to a Park Service contracting specialist, AIC charged a 20 percent profit —adding at least $850,000 to the cost—substantially more than the typical 6 to 12 percent profit margin for similar contracts.
+Yet the Reflecting Pool turned swampy green from algae within in weeks, which Trump blamed on former President Obama and box-cutter wielding vandals who claimed cut a 300-foot gash in the Reflecting Pool liner.
+Former Fox News host and Trump’s handpicked US Attorney for the District of Columbia Pirro, persuaded a grand jury to indict a 67-year-old former US Olympic canoeist David Hearn on a felony charge of destruction of property, punishable by 10 years in prison.
+But the government’s own report found tha tthe damage was caused by the contractor’s botched job and Pirro dropped the charges, incurring Trump’s wrath.
+Now Rep. Jamie Raskin, the Ranking Member of the House Judiciary Committee, is seeking records about the bases for the Hearn prosecution.

 ANALYSIS & OPINION

 Contracting experts and former consultants questioned the sharply inflated price, the double-accounting for inflation, and the use of "emergency" procedures for a project described by specialists as relatively low in technical complexity.
 Tim Whitehouse, executive director of the watchdog group Public Employees for Environmental Responsibility, called the Trump renovation projects a way that “friends and business associates of the president are being rewarded with no public scrutiny.”
-Meanwhile, Olympian Herarns believes he was indicted to provide cover for Trump’s narrative that vandals damaged the Reflecting Pool.
+Olympian Hearn asserted he was indicted to provide cover for Trump’s narrative that vandals damaged the Reflecting Pool, an assertion bolstered by the government’s report and Pirro’s decision to drop the charges.

 SOURCES: New York Times | The Independent | New York Times | WAFB9 | Fortune | Newsweek